-The Automotive Transformation Fund (ATF) is a new programme that aims to establish a competitive and sustainable UK supply chain.
+The Automotive Transformation Fund (ATF) is an Advanced Propulsion Centre (APC) programme that aims to establish a competitive and sustainable UK supply chain.

 It offers a share of up to £1 billion of funding for capital and associated industrial research projects.
 This will be to support the industrialisation of a high value, electrified automotive supply at scale in the UK.